Some of my thoughts on Digital Television

 Anyway, the very best way to view HDTV is by using your own TV antenna (but that's not practical for everyone).
 That way, you will get every bit (pun intended) of quality the broadcaster puts into his local product (this doesn't mean that some of what you see wasn't already compressed before it got into the local guy's facility - he can't do anything about that).
 However, you will forego access to "non-broadcast" content such as HBO, Discovery, and "Local Access".
 But if they are doing any local origination such as news, documentaries, etc. you will see it as it was intended, and it will be beautiful.

 A few HD Definitions.
-1080i and 720p are BOTH High Definition television (HDTV) formats and usually MOST people (that means you & I) can't see the difference.
+1080i and 720p are BOTH High Definition television (HDTV) formats and usually MOST people (that means you & I) can’t see the difference.
 480p is known as Enhanced Definition TV (EDTV) - it is NOT High Definition!
 480i is Standard Definition TV (NTSC/SDTV).
-Although you will see it mentioned, NO "over-the-air" 1080p broadcasting exists at this time.
+Although you will see the format mentioned, NO “over-the-air” 1080p broadcasting exists at this time in the U.S.A.
+On the other hand, engineers in Japan are already experimenting with UHDTV In fact, on January 6, 2013, the NHK announced that Super Hi-Vision (8K) satellite broadcasts could begin in Japan in 2016.

 (OLD) NEWS FLASH - Congress Delays Analog Shutoff